githubhelp/otherwip/documentation/install/raspberrypi/sd-card.md

     sudo shutdown -r now

-After restarting you must remember to use " rpi-rw " before making any changes and then use " rpi-ro " afterwards to lock the filesystem down again, the only time this will lock automatically is at boot.
+####After restarting you must remember to use " rpi-rw " before making any changes and then to use " rpi-ro " afterwards to lock the filesystem down again, the only time this will lock automatically is at start-up.

 To undo these changes and revert to the original set up run